 May 12, 2017.
 Your Greatest Hits (and Misses) Online: Ellen Curtis reflects on tragedy in the public eye and The Greatest Hits of Wanda Jaynes.

 April 19th, 2017.
-In this article from the Newfoundland Quarterly, Bridget writes about the ideas behind The Greatest Hits of Wanda Jaynes.
+In this article from the Newfoundland Quarterly, I write about the ideas behind The Greatest Hits of Wanda Jaynes.

 April 10th, 2017.
 In episode three of Trudy Morgan-Coles’ podcast, Shelf Esteem, Trudy Morgan-Coles, Robert Chafe and Meg Coles discuss what they’re reading and what’s coming up – some kind words on The Greatest Hits of Wanda Jaynes.

-From February, 2107: A nice write up from The Overcast on Bridget as this year’s winner of the Cox and Palmer Literary Award.
+From February, 2107: A nice write up from The Overcast on my Cox and Palmer Literary Award win.